WCramRTC/GA_Classes/Steps/Step2_ItemClass.md

 ### Get

 The `get` keyword is placed inside our property, followed by curly braces.
-This also has no parenthese.
+This also has no parentheses.

 Inside of our get we type `return _name`.
 This is returning the value associated with our field `_name`.